-We’d like to talk to you today about Electrical Instillation Condition Reports (EICRs) which we believe to be one of the most important electrical checks there is.
+We’d like to talk to you today about EICR reports which we believe to be one of the most important electrical checks there is.
 The importance of conducting one of these reports cannot be stressed enough.

 What is an EICR

-An EICR is an inspection of the electrical installations in your home.
+An EICR is an inspection of all of the electrical installations in your home or your business.
 It helps to identify any deficiencies or faults that could cause a serious accident.
-EICR reports also detect if there are any shock risks, with the recipient expected to resolve any issues.
-They’ll also spot any lack of bonding or earthing, tests will be carried out on circuits and the thoroughness of this type of report will leave no stone unturned.
+EICR reports also detect if there are any shock risks, with the recipient or property owner expected to resolve any issues.
+Our electricians in Edinburgh will spot any lack of bonding or earthing, tests will be carried out on circuits and the thoroughness of this type of report will leave no stone unturned.

 When should you get one?

-An EICR should be carried every 10 years if you live in a domestic property, 5 in a commercial one and 3 in industrial premises.
-If you own a caravan, it should have a report no less than every 3 years.
+An EICR should be carried every 10 years if you live in a domestic property, five in a commercial one and three in industrial premises.
+If you own a caravan, it should also have a report conducted every three years.
 Landlords are also required to arrange an EICR report each time a tenant leaves a property.
 If you’re buying a new property you should have one before you move in as well.

 Who should carry out an EICR report?

 An EICR report should be carried out by a trained, qualified electrician registered by a government approved scheme.
-If you have an electrician who is a member of a government approved scheme it will prove he’s able and suitably qualified to carry out complex electrical work.
+Our electricians in Edinburgh are members of a government approved scheme and are suitably qualified to carry out complex electrical work.

 VC Electrical – for all your electrical needs.